soybeanboy15/AvaQuadruped/README.md

 - Implementation of LiDAR sensor for SLAM.
 - All software is now implemented in ROS2

+Ava is an ongoing project where I designed and built a quadruped robot from scratch.
+Ava was designed in OnShape and almost all parts are 3D printed.
+For electronics, twelve hobby servos are used for 12 DOF, a Jetson Nano is used as the 'brains' of the robot and a lidar, accelerometer and gyro are implemented for localization and closed loop feddback.

 **For more information about this project please view the wiki tab!**

 If you would like to see version 1 which is controlled through python and jupyter notebook you can view the project here!